Teleosynthesis

 Narrative as the Carrier of Purpose

+The crucial term here is narrative.
+Narrative is often treated as ornament: a way of packaging facts, framing identity, or making experience intelligible after the event.
+I think it may be more fundamental than that.
+Narrative organises time.
+It connects past, present, and anticipated future.
+It places events within roles, motives, conflicts, and trajectories.
+It allows systems to maintain continuity across episodes, to interpret present choices in light of earlier commitments, and to project possibilities not yet realised.
 In human life, narrative is closely bound up with purpose because it turns disconnected events into a path.
 It provides not just sequence, but direction.
 The arrival of generative AI makes it possible to study this more directly.
 LLMs are trained on human language at scale, and human language is saturated with the traces of social life, embodied action, moral struggle, explanation, memory, and aspiration.
 These systems do not merely contain isolated facts.
 Under suitable conditions, they can generate unfolding structures of relation and meaning.

 In dialogue, they can sustain person-like stances, refine problems, reinterpret goals, and participate in the construction of shared frames.
 That does not prove they possess inner awareness.
 But it does suggest that some features previously associated with inner mentality may depend more heavily on relational, linguistic, and narrative organisation than older models allowed.
 This is where teleosynthesis becomes useful as a research programme rather than a slogan.
 This broader account of teleosynthesis should be read alongside two related pages on this site.
 Readers interested in the linguistic and psychological roots of purposive organisation may wish to begin with Modeling Human Purpose, which explores how human language, world-modelling, and narrative structure help make directed intelligence possible.

 Those who want the more formal philosophical underpinning can then turn to Purpose, Determinism, and Structured Probability, where I examine how teleological description may still apply within deterministic systems shaped by attractor dynamics, structured possibility spaces, and anti-entropic organisation.
 Together, these pages sketch the deeper conceptual background to the present account of teleosynthesis as an interactional and narrative framework for understanding the emergence of purpose in human–AI systems.

 Purpose as Emergent Rather Than Merely Prior